onqtam/headjack/src/introduction/competition.md

     - The Personal Data Repositories would be a lot less compact than Headjack because accounts and links between them are not simple integers and every piece of data and relationship comes along with a signature.

 - DID may change - stability is not 100% guaranteed - may break links between users in the graph
+    TODO: search "chang" in the doc & think

 - More complicated than Headjack in terms of standards, addressing, processes, DID management, etc.